kevenwyld/schema-interface/README.md

 ## Introduction

 This is a web tool to visualize KAIROS Schema Format generated schemas using Cytoscape.js and React.js.
 The tool also allows editing of these schemas for curation purpose.
-Current supported KSF version is **0.8**.
+Current supported SDF version is **1.2**.

-The interface can be accessed at http://107.178.212.18/.

 **This project is currently a work in progress and is in alpha testing.
 Feedbacks and suggestions are welcome.**